 Boskone has function space in the Harborwing Concourse Level (Galleria: Dealers Room, Art Show, Con Suite, Volunteers/Information/Access, Children’s Activities), the Harborwing Lobby Level (Program, Coat Check), and the Harborwing Conference Level (Registration, Events, Program, Readings, Gaming).
 Elevators on the Harborwing side provide access to each level as well as to the underground garage.

 Publications and schedules are available in print at the convention as well as online in PDF, HTML, and via the our mobile scheduling app, which can all be found on the Boskone Website (boskone.org).

 The hotel is just over a block from the Silver Line (World Trade Center Exit) when traveling from Logan Airport.
 The Silver Line’s World Trade Center stop has an elevator between the train level and the sidewalk to the Westin/Boston Convention and Exhibition Center.
 There are no steps between the driveway and the entrance into the hotel.

-Boston’s South Station is accessible and is 0.8 miles from the Westin Waterfront.
+Boston’s South Station is accessible and is 0.8 miles from the Westin Boston Seaport District.
 You can take the Silver Line from South Station to the World Trade Center Exit or take a taxi cab.

 The city of Boston has approximately 100 wheelchair accessible taxi vehicles and they have provided a useful PDF document that lists the cab companies and their usability ratings.
-(While our focus is on accessibility within the Westin Waterfront Hotel itself and not the street conditions of northern cities during winter, some sidewalks may have ice and or snow on them and may not be ideal for wheelchairs or mobies.)
+(While our focus is on accessibility within the Westin Boston Seaport District itself and not the street conditions of northern cities during winter, some sidewalks may have ice and or snow on them and may not be ideal for wheelchairs or mobies.)